Skip to main content

 Minor Roads Little used roads serving five properties or less.
 Locally defined roads serving few properties with low volumes of traffic.

-Soft Roads (Green Lanes) Unmade unclassified Exclusively in rural areas carrying mainly agricultural vehicles and pedestrians.
+Soft Roads (Green Lanes) Unmade unclassified.
+Exclusively in rural areas carrying mainly agricultural vehicles and pedestrians.

 Potholes

 A pothole is a hole in the road that is deeper than 40mm and wider than 75mm in any horizontal direction.
 They are usually formed during the winter months as a direct result of snow, ice and prolonged periods of rain.
-Take a look at our pothole video series.

 When will a pothole be fixed?